Timeline

 2022

-Trials of the integrated pilot nodule collection system planned to take place in the Atlantic Ocean to test the functionality of the system
+Trials of the integrated pilot nodule collection system take place in the Atlantic Ocean to test the functionality of the system

 Onshore processing pilot refining program expected to begin